dimpyad/DailyPractice/APIAutomation/Day_45.md

 ## Learning Goal
-Validate different Json responses with dynamic or optional data.
+Validate different Json responses with dynamic or optional fields.

 ### Problem Statement #1
-Validate the following two responses when field email is optional.
+Validate response schema with optional field.
+For example the following two responses email field is optional.

 Response 1:
 ```